FundingCircle/jackdaw/tutorials/word-count/README.md

 The `system.clj` file contains functions to start, stop, and reset the app.
 These are required by the `user` namespace for interactive development and should not be invoked directly.

-The `word_count.clj` file describes the topology.
-Word Count reads from a Kafka topic called 'input', logs the key and value, and writes the counts to a topic called 'output':
+The `word_count.clj` file describes the app and topology.
+Word Count reads from a Kafka topic called 'input', logs the key and value, and writes the counts to a topic called 'output'.

-Pipe reads from a Kafka topic called "input", logs the key and value, and writes to a Kafka topic called "output".
 The topology uses a KTable to track how many times words are seen:
 ```
   (defn build-topology
     [builder]